bielborgesc/data-manipulation/README.md

 ## :arrow_forward: Run the code
 To run this application, Jetbrains' Pycharm IDE was used (https://www.jetbrains.com/pt-br/pycharm/), but you can choose one of your choice.
 The Python version used to develop the application was 3.10.6.
+I used libraries like Matplotlib (https://matplotlib.org/) and Pandas (https://pandas.pydata.org/).
 V1 and V2 can be run in Pycharm, but V3 needs to be run in Jupyter Notebook (https://jupyter.org/).
 I recommend using Anacondas (https://www.anaconda.com/products/distribution)

 ## :raising_hand_man: Developer